Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained

-We thus propose Intra-\textbf{Lay}er \textbf{U}niversal \textbf{P}rototypes (\textbf{LayUP}), a class-prototype method for CL that is based on the aforementioned strategy to disentangle style and content information of images at multiple layers of a pre-trained network.
+We thus propose Multi-\textbf{Lay}er \textbf{U}niversal \textbf{P}rototypes (\textbf{LayUP}), a class-prototype method for CL that is based on the aforementioned strategy to disentangle style and content information of images at multiple layers of a pre-trained network.
 An overview of our method is given in \cref{fig:approach-class-separability}.
 LayUP obtains rich and fine-grained information about images to perform a more informed classification that is less sensitive to domain shifts.
-We additionally experiment with different parameter-efficient fine-tuning strategies to further refine the intra-layer representations obtained by LayUP.
-Across several CL benchmarks and learning settings, our method provides improvements and reduces the gap to upper bound performance by up to 67\% (Stanford Cars-196 in the CIL setting, cf.~\cref{sec:cil-comparison}) compared to the next best baseline while reducing its memory and compute requirements by 81\% and up to 90\% (cf. \cref{sec:memory-usage-comparison}), respectively.
+We additionally experiment with different parameter-efficient fine-tuning strategies to further refine the intermediate representations obtained by LayUP.
+Across various CL benchmarks and learning settings, our method enhances performance and narrows the gap to the upper bound by as much as 80\% (Stanford Cars-196 in the CIL setting, cf.~\cref{sec:cil-comparison}) compared to the next best baseline, while also reducing its memory and compute requirements by 81\% and up to 90\% (cf. \cref{sec:memory-usage-comparison}), respectively.
 Beyond that, our method can serve as a versatile plug-in to enhance existing class-prototype methods, consistently yielding an absolute performance gain of up to 31.1\% (cf.~\cref{sec:combination-ranpac-adam}).